PilotFish eiPlatform Regression System

 - eiPlatform Settings

 All settings for the eiPlatform can be found in the eipServer.conf file.
-There are two settings that can be added to this file that affect the Regression System.
+There are three settings that can be added to this file that affect the Regression System.
 Please remember that the eiPlatform will need to be restarted after changing these settings.

 com.pilotfish.eip.regression.useRegression is used to enable or disable the entire system.
 Once set to “true”, it will be possible to activate and deactivate the Regression System while the eiPlatform is running.